karenyyng/MyPublicGists/shell_commands/bash_cheatsheet.md

 ```
 change the output every 120 seconds

-# find position in job queue
+# Find position in job queue
 ```
 squeue -p knl | grep -B 10000000 karenyng | wc -l
 ```

-# transfer files between machines
+# Transfer files between machines
 ```
 scp -3 -r $REMOTE_MACHINE_1:$REMOTE_DIR_LOC $REMOTE_MACHINE_2:$REMOTE_DESTINATION
 ```
-# count no. of columns in a csv file
+# Count no. of columns in a csv file
 ```
 !head -1 cs_pos_data.csv | awk -F',' ' { print NF }'  ## only count the first line
 awk -F',' ' { print NF }' FILE.csv | sort | uniq -c   ## count how many lines and delimiters there are
 ```

-# umask
+# Changing permission with umask
 ```
 umask 002
 ```
 002 means 777 - 002 = 775 deafult directory permisions
 and 666 - 002 = 664 for default file permissions

-# find files
+# Find files
 If i want to find files with names `odbc.ini`
 ```
 sudo find /dir/to/search -name odbc*.ini

-## if cannot print directly as log message in some special terminal types, use `2>/dev/null`
-find /dir/to/search -name odbc*.ini 2>/dev/null
 ```
+if you cannot print directly as log message in some special terminal types, use `2>/dev/null`
+`find /dir/to/search -name odbc*.ini 2>/dev/null`

-# grep
+# Grep
 grep recursively from a specific file extension type
 ```
 grep -r -i --include \*.py $A_PATH
 ```
 [link](https://stackoverflow.com/questions/12516937/grep-but-only-certain-file-extensions)

-# check architecture
+# Check hardware architecture
 if we are using on linux
 ```
 $ lscpu